roopakv/google-photos/README.md

 ```

 ### uploadMultiple
 Supports uploading an array of file objects at once from a single directory, file descriptions are optional.
-Limited to 50 files, use multiple sequential calls to avoid this limitation.

 ```
 const files = [